cesaragostino69/DOFT-Delayed-Oscillator-Field-Theory/README.md

 The project's goals are:
 -   **Theory-to-data:** Derive falsifiable predictions (scalings, collapse laws, stability bounds) from DOFT’s axioms.
 -   **Data-to-theory:** Test those predictions with numerics and public datasets, and report success/failure with code-audited, reproducible runs.

-> “Order is memory made visible.
-Chaos is the fuel that keeps memory from fading.” — DOFT Axiom A0 (Law of Chaos Preservation)

 ---